small-tech/jsdb/README.md

   - What we call a _database_ in JSDB is just a regular directory on your file system.
   - Inside that directory, you can have zero or more tables.
   - A table is a JSDF file.
-  - A JSDF file is a sequence of JavaScript statements that creates a data object (either an object or an array).
+  - A JSDF file is an ECMAScript Module (ESM; es6 module) that exports a root data structure (either an object or an array) that may or may not contain data and a sequence of JavaScript statements that mutate it.
 It is an append-only transaction log that is compacted at load.
-JSDF files are valid JavaScript files and should run correctly under any JavaScript interpreter.
+JSDF files are valid JavaScript files and should import and run correctly under any JavaScript interpreter that supports ESM.
   - When you open a database, you get a Proxy instance back, not an instance of JSDB.
   - Similarly, when you reference a table or the data within it, you are referencing proxy objects, not the table instance or the data itself.